 Our customers use switches to toggle between two states (like on and off), and the changes should take effect instantaneously.
 Depending on the interaction, a switch can be either a toggle or a checkbox.

-Which one to use, a toggle or a checkbox?
+Which one to use, a switch or a checkbox?
 Here are some tips for deciding which works best:

 - Use a switch for binary settings when changes are instantaneous upon state change.